![]() ![]() Choose another writer in this calendar:

 Peter Freuchen (1886-1957) |

 Danish journalist, writer, and explorer, who established with Knud Rasmussen (1879-1933) the exploring station in Thule (1910).
-In addition to Arctic journeys, Freuchen also visited South Africa in 1935.
+In addition to Arctic journeys, Peter Freuchen also visited South Africa in 1935.
 Freuchen has confessed in his book of memoirs, Min grønlandske ungdom (1936), that he never planned to become an Arctic explorer, although he had from childhood wanted to go to sea.
-As a writer-adventurer he belonged to the company of such great names as Henry Morton Stanley, T.E.
+As a writer-adventurer he belongs to the company of such great names as Henry Morton Stanley, T.E.
 Lawrence, and Thor Heyerdahl.
-"Nomads are always on the move not because restlessness is their nature, but because living conditions drive them from place to place.
+"Nomads are always on the move—not because restlessness is their nature, but because living conditions drive them from place to place.
 The Arctic Eskimo must catch seals for meat and kamik skins and other things he needs.
 He must get walrus tusks in order to have flensing knives and harpoon points.
 He finds foxes at the mountains where the birds are too numerous to count.
 He goes north and he goes south.
-Thus it has been for so long that he no longer knows why he is moving." (in Vagrant Viking: My Life and Adventures by Peter Freuchen, translated by Johan Hambro, 1953) Peter Freuchen was born in Nykøbing, on the island of Falster, the
+Thus it has been for so long that he no longer knows why he is moving."
+(Vagrant Viking: My Life and Adventures by Peter Freuchen, translated from the Danish by Johan Hambro, New York: Julian messner, 1953, p.
+2) Peter Freuchen was born in Nykøbing, on the island of Falster, the

 son of Lorentz Benzon Freuchen, a Danish Jew businessman,